lextm/blog/_posts/2021/2021-9-12-different-ways-to-create-vscode-extension-dependencies.md

 ## Extension Pack

 If you just want the users to install a bunch of extensions together, you might write your own extension packs, following [the documentation](https://code.visualstudio.com/api/references/extension-manifest#extension-packs).
-When an extension pack is being installed by VSCode, all extensions defined in this pack are being installed.
+When an extension pack is being installed by VS Code, all extensions defined in this pack are being installed.

 This is rather useful even if you are authoring a specific extension, as even without writing a single line of JavaScript/TypeScript you can create an extension pack based on excellent extensions from others.